 Dhonielle Clayton is the New York Times bestselling author of The Belles series and the co-author of the Tiny Pretty Things duology, which is now a Netflix original series.
 She hails from the Washington, D.C. suburbs on the Maryland side.
 She taught secondary school for several years and is a former elementary and middle school librarian.

-A: We are planning for a Festival on Oct.
+We are planning for a Festival on Oct.
 8 & 9, 2021, though its scope and format are yet to be determined as we keep a careful eye on public health guidelines.
 We will have updates in the coming months.
-Be sure to stay apprised by signing up for our Newsletter at the bottom of this page.
+Be sure to stay apprised by signing up for our Newsletter at the bottom of any page on our site.

-A: Yes!
+Yes!
 We welcome and greatly appreciate a donation of any size to support the Morristown Festival of Books.
-Click here to visit our Sponsorship page on the Community Foundation of New Jersey Web site.
-Thank you!
+Visit our Sponsorship page on the Community Foundation of New Jersey Web site.